-Expats moving to Kraków may find that the city’s transportation options are a little limited in comparison with Warsaw.
-That said, Kraków’s transportation infrastructure is extensive and well-maintained so new arrivals won’t struggle to get around, even without a car.
+Expats moving to Kraków may find that the city’s transportation options are a little limited compared to Warsaw's.
+That said, Kraków’s transportation infrastructure is extensive and well maintained, so new arrivals won’t struggle to get around, even without a car.

-In fact, while it may be nice to have a car to explore Poland at the weekends, driving isn’t advisable or necessary, especially for those commuting around Kraków on a daily basis.
+In fact, while it may be nice to have a car to explore Poland on the weekends, driving isn’t advisable or necessary, especially for those commuting around Kraków on a daily basis.

-Kraków’s public transport infrastructure consists of a comprehensive integrated bus and tram network runs which from 6am and 11pm, and also operates a night service.
+Kraków’s public transport infrastructure consists of a comprehensive integrated bus and tram network, which runs frequently between 6am and 11pm, and also operates a night service.

-Tickets can be purchased at ticket machines, major stops and onboard most services.
-Tickets are valid on both tram and bus services allowing passengers to transfer between services within the allotted time.
+Tickets can be purchased at machines and major stops, as well as aboard most services.
+Tickets are valid on both tram and bus networks, allowing passengers to transfer between them within the allotted time.

-It is important to ensure that tickets are stamped upon boarding as inspectors regularly patrol the lines, handing out costly fines to anyone not in possession of a valid ticket.
+It is important to ensure that tickets are stamped upon boarding, as inspectors regularly patrol the lines, handing out costly fines to anyone who is not in possession of a valid ticket.

 Various discounts are offered to children, students and pensioners as well as those who opt to purchase weekly, monthly or yearly passes.